9. Jupyter Notebooks

 9.3.1.
 Pre-built container

-To run a notebook in a singularity container, we have to fetch or build the container first.
-A tutorial on containers can be found in Building and running a singularity container, but note that this particular example focuses on using GPUs.
+To run a notebook in a apptainer container, we have to fetch or build the container first.
+A tutorial on containers can be found in Building and running a apptainer container, but note that this particular example focuses on using GPUs.
 A more general introduction is provided here.

 First we start by fetching a container: